How to Write KPIs - 4 Step Approach

 Step 3 - Decide on measurement

-Now let’s look at the second part – Increasing the number of leads that pass through the end of our marketing pipeline.
-Leads pass through the end of the marketing pipeline when they’re ready to be handed over to our Sales Team.
-We use the term “SQL” (Sales Qualified Lead) to define a lead that has moved through the end of our marketing pipeline and is ready for our Sales Team to pick up.
-Our marketing automation platform adds a tag on each lead profile to identify which lifecycle stage they are in.
-Again, through our marketing automation software, we can use the number of leads who become a SQL in a given time period to measure our success.
+Now let's look at the second part - Increasing the number of contacts that pass through the end of our marketing pipeline.
+Contacts pass through the end of the marketing pipeline when they're ready to be handed over to our Sales Team.
+We use the term "SQL" (Sales Qualified Lead) to define a lead that has moved through the end of our marketing pipeline and is ready for our Sales Team to pick up.
+Our marketing automation platform adds a tag on each contact profile to identify which life-cycle stage they are in based on certain activity.
+Again, through our marketing automation software, we can use the number of contacts who become a SQL in a given time period to measure our success.

 Step 4 - Write your KPIs

-Finally, it’s time to begin actually writing your KPIs.
-KPIs should follow the SMART format (specific, measurable, attainable, relevant, and time-bound), to ensure your KPIs meet this criterion, we’ve devised a formula that you can follow to ensure you end up with SMART KPIs every time.
+Finally, it's time to begin actually writing your KPIs.
+KPIs should follow the SMART format (specific, measurable, attainable, relevant, and time-bound), to ensure your KPIs meet this criterion, we've devised a formula that you can follow to ensure you end up with SMART KPIs every time.
 The main advice here is to keep things simple.
-KPIs should be easy to remember and should be understood by everyone within the organization.
+KPIs should be understood by everyone within the organization.
 That means no jargon (if possible), and keeping them to one sentence long.

 We suggest a structure as follows: